MrMicrowaveOven/AlgorithmsCurriculum/linkedin-reading.md

 **Step 2b.** If you don't have a first-degree connection, take a look at your second-degree connections.
 Go through each of these connections and evaluate two things:

 1. How well do you know the connection in question?
-Could you count on this person to go to bat for you, give you a solid recommendation, and facilitate an introduction to their connection at Coursera?
+Could you count on this person to go to bat for you, give you a solid recommendation, and facilitate an introduction to their connection at Pandora?
 If so, rate them a 1.
 If you think they might be willing to give you an introduction but you're not sure, rate them a 2.
 If the connection is fairly distant or someone who definitely wouldn't be able to recommend you, rate them a 3.

-2. How closely does your connection's Coursera connection match the position you'd like to apply for?
+2. How closely does your connection's Pandora connection match the position you'd like to apply for?
 A software engineer, engineering manager, or other member of the technical staff gets a 1.
 Someone who'd probably work closely with the engineering staff, such as a product manager or a designer, gets a 2.
 Someone totally outside of engineering, such as an administrative assistant, gets a 3.

 [img]